Several fans treated for hypothermia at the fourth-coldest game in NFL history

 The wild card playoff game in Kansas City between the Chiefs and Miami Dolphins took a dangerous turn Saturday when dozens of people were treated by emergency personal for symptoms caused by frigid temperatures.

-The Kansas City Fire Department said a total of 69 people called with weather-related conditions before and during the game.
+The Kansas City Fire Department said a total of 69 people called from the stadium — about half with weather-related conditions — before and during the game.
 Fifteen were transported to the hospital for further evaluation.

 "Seven of those were for hypothermia symptoms, three were for frostbite symptoms, and five were for various other medical issues," said KCFD Battalion Chief Michael Hopkins.